aanchal22/exam-1/instructions/instructions.md

 ### Munging requirements

-In the file named `solution.py`, you will find the several function definitions that lack implementations.
+In the file named `solution.py`, you will find several function definitions that lack implementations.
 Complete each of the function definitions according to the comments within the file.
 At the end, if done correctly, this program will be able to:

 1. open the file named [users.csv](../data/users.csv) within the `data` directory.
 1. modify the data in the file, such that...
    - any records with any blank fields are removed
    - any records with `United Kingdom` in the `state` field are removed
-   - any records with a `cost_per_impression` over $1 are removed
+   - any records with a `real_food_affinity` under 0.25 are removed
    - any `email` address ending with `@dmoz.org` has this domain name replaced with `@dmoz.com` instead.
 1. save the modified data to a file named [users_clean.csv](../data/users_clean.csv), also within the `data` directory.
-1. open [users_clean.csv](../data/users_clean.csv) and output the average `cost_per_impression` of all the records in the cleaned data file.
+1. open [users_clean.csv](../data/users_clean.csv) and output the average `real_food_affinity` of all the records in the cleaned data file.

 Rules and regulations: